Anurag14/anurag14.github.io/_posts/2024-07-16-Imprecise-Learning.md

 ## Components of Imprecise Learning framework

-To allow users to make the decision of which notion of generalisation should the model follow, we need to create a choice space that will allow the users to interpret and influence the model behavior.
+To allow users to decide which notion of generalization the model should follow, we need to create a choice space that enables users to interpret and influence the model's behavior.
 We call this choice space $$ \Lambda $$.

 ### User behavior parameterized objectives
 Users choices should influence model behavior.
-To achieve this, we need to map the $$ \lambda $$ in choice space to corresponding objective $$\rho_\lambda$$.
-These corresponding objectives will make model exhibit user desired behaviour, when a model is trained using them.
-This is achevied by aggeration functions which transform our original risk profile into user behavior parameterized objectives.
+To achieve this, we need to map the $$ \lambda\in\Lambda $$ to corresponding objective $$\rho_\lambda$$.
+These objectives ensure that the model exhibits user-desired behavior when trained using them.

 <p align="center">
 <img src="https://anurag14.github.io/blog_resources/2024-07-17/agg_cvar.png" width="750" height="200" />